park-jungin/jipark.github.io/content/post/ICLR2024/index.md

 # subtitle: Our paper on zero-shot video grounding was accepted to WACV 2023.

 # Summary for listings and search engines
-summary: Our paper on online stereo adaptation was accepted to **ECCV** 2022.
+summary: Our paper on vision-language space mapping was accepted to **ICLR** 2024.

 # Link this post with a project
 projects: []